DataDog/hiring-engineers/answers.md

 - The first parameter is for selecting which algorithm is used.
 - The second parameter is labeled bounds, tune it to change the width of the gray band. bounds can be interpreted as the standard deviations for your algorithm; a value of 2 or 3 should be large enough to include most “normal” points.

-Referred [rollup](https://docs.datadoghq.com/graphing/miscellaneous/functions/#rollup-1) to create the rollup function on my custom metric
+Referred [rollup](https://docs.datadoghq.com/graphing/miscellaneous/functions/#rollup-1) to create the rollup function on my custom metric:
 - Appending this function to the end of a query allows you to control the number of raw points rolled up into a single point plotted on the graph.
 The function takes two parameters, method and time: `.rollup(method,time)`.

 ![sk_timeboard](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/sk-timeboard.png)

-I then saved [sk_timeboard.py](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/sk-timeboard.png) and ran it using the following terminal command -
+I then saved [sk_timeboard.py](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/sk-timeboard.png) and ran it using the following terminal command:

 ```shell
   $ python sk_timeboard.py
 ```
-Navigated to Dashboard List under Dashboards tab on the webapp
+I then navigated to the `Dashboard` List under Dashboards tab on the webapp:

 ![dashboard list](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/timeboard%20displayed%20in%20list.png)

-I could see My Timeboard created successfully in the list and clicked into it to see graphs for My custom metric, postgres anomaly function and my custom metric roll up as below
+I could see `My Timeboard` created successfully in the list and clicked into it to see graphs for `my custom metric`, `postgres anomaly function` and `my custom metric roll up` as below:

 ![my_metric](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/my%20timeboard.png)